Sports Logos vs. Graphics

 The following are examples of improper usage of individual team logos versus permitted team graphics implementing the monogram:

 - Violates clear space requirements

 - No registration mark on Notre Dame monogram

 Do not use individual team logos as identifiers for Notre Dame athletics.
-The Monogram, Leprechaun, Shamrock as well as all other identifying marks should not be designed for sport specific logos.
+The monogram, leprechaun, shamrock, and all other identifying marks should not be designed for sport-specific logos.
 The Notre Dame monogram by itself should be used across all sports in all applications.

 Permissible Notre Dame Sports Graphics

 - Adheres to clear space requirements